 Appalachian Trail – August 8, 2013

 I HATE when I hike unnecessary miles.
 When the realization hits me, I feel my stomach sink, and the screech of frustration usually silences the woods around me.
 Today included about six “lost” miles on the “Hemlock” Trail.
 I still have no idea how it happened.
-Sometimes I get lost in my head as stories play out, and I look up startled to see it is an hour later.
+Sometimes I get lost in my head as stories play out, and I look up, startled to see it is an hour later.
 The same thing happens when I drive occasionally.
-I’ll surface to find myself 50 miles further down the road, and no memory of what was passed along the way.
-I expect in this case that the rain did not help.
+I’ll surface to find myself 50 miles further down the road without memory of what was passed along the way.
+I expect, in this case, that the rain did not help.

-I put my head down and hiked, just watching my feet, and the rocks and roots ahead of me.
+I put my head down and hiked, watching my feet and the rocks and roots ahead of me.
 I never even noticed when the trails split apart.
 I only realized my mistake when I glanced up, searching for the white blazes.
-I stopped dead in my tracks as I approached a tree with a clear blue blaze, and lightly groaned.
-I was totally disgusted.
+I stopped dead in my tracks as I approached a tree with a clear blue blaze and lightly groaned.
+I was disgusted.
 I think I muttered the entire hour back to the AT.

-The rain spit off and on all morning as I hiked through the Bigelows.
-I would glance at the viewpoint signs and keep climbing through the hazy, misty clouds.
-As I summited Avery Mountain, the clouds rapidly cleared, and I had the most amazing views from the sub-alpine peak.
-I looked across the rest of the range and down across the lakes below.
-It really was a breath taking sight, and a great place for lunch.
+The rain spits every morning as I hiked through the Bigelows.
+I would glance at the viewpoint signs and climb through the hazy, misty clouds.
+Finally, as I summited Avery Mountain, the clouds rapidly cleared, and I had the most amazing views from the sub-alpine peak.
+I looked across the rest of the range and down the lakes below.
+It was a breathtaking sight and an excellent place for lunch.

-As I was finishing up lunch a group of six NOBO’s stopped to talk.
-They were young, so I really did not expect much conversation.
-At this point, most NOBO’s were on a mission.
-They could smell the finish line, and the intensity with which they hiked left little room for chit chat.
-This group was different though.
-They seemed relaxed, and enjoying the end of this long journey.
-They asked me about the trail ahead, and then asked me where I was from in the US.
-I told them the state, and one of the girls grinned at me, and asked where.
+As I was finishing lunch, a group of six NOBOs stopped talking.
+They were young, so I did not expect much conversation.
+At this point, most NOBOs were on a mission.
+They could smell the finish line, and the intensity they hiked left little room for chit-chat.
+This group was different, though.
+They seemed relaxed and enjoying the end of this long journey.
+They asked me about the trail ahead and where I was from in the US.
+I told them the state, and one of the girls grinned at me and asked where.
 I told her, and she started laughing.
 She was from the same small town.
 There are a lot of coincidences out here.
-It was fun to chat with them for a few minutes, but relatively quickly I began to see the expected restlessness spread through the group.
-Some had begun moving on, and the others were watching, wanting to go but also not wanting to be rude.
-I stood and said I needed to go, and they all smiled in relief as they said goodbye and moved quickly past me.
-It was amazing to watch them skim across rocks that I picked my way through like a small elderly gnome.
-I hoped I would be as a agile in a few hundred miles.
+It was fun to chat with them for a few minutes, but I saw the expected restlessness spread relatively quickly through the group.
+Some had started moving on, and the others were watching, wanting to go but also not wanting to be rude.
+Finally, I stood and said I needed to go, and they all smiled in relief as they said goodbye and moved quickly past me.
+Watching them skim across rocks I picked through like a tiny elderly gnome was terrific.
+I hoped I would be as agile in a few hundred miles.

-The day was a foot pounder and since I had given away six miles, I decided to stay at Horn Pond instead of pushing for town.
+The day was a foot pounder, and since I had given away six miles, I decided to stay at Horn Pond instead of pushing for the town.
 It appeared it would continue raining into the evening, so I needed a good tent site.
-I reached the turn off for Horn Pond and headed slowly down the side trail looking for a campsite.
+I reached the turn-off for Horn Pond and headed slowly down the side trail, looking for a campsite.
 There were typically plenty of sites near shelters.
-All the sites I passed looked like low lying mud holes.
-The cleared sites were muddy dirt, that I knew would fill with water at the first good down pour.
+Unfortunately, all the sites I passed looked like low-lying mud holes.
+The cleared sites were muddy dirt that I knew would fill with water at the first good downpour.
 I decided to spend my first night in a shelter.

 There were two shelters at this location.
-The three side shelters probably got a lot of traffic during the summer, being close to town, and near such great views.
-I turned to the shelter on my left, and was greeted by two men, and a couple.
+The three side shelters probably got a lot of traffic during the summer, being close to town and near such great views.
+I turned to the shelter on my left and was greeted by two men and a couple.
 They were all very friendly.
-The couple immediately told me they were staying in the other shelter, so I decided to stay where I was and let them have the other shelter to themselves.
-I began to unpack, and chatted trail with the two men as I set up everything for the night.
+The couple immediately told me they were staying in the other shelter, so I decided to stay there and let them have the other shelter themselves.
+I began to unpack and chatted trail with the two men as I set up everything for the night.
 We fell asleep at dark, for maybe thirty minutes.

-The prior evening, I had asked the section hiker how the hike down to the road would be the next morning.
-He was obviously in good shape with a fairly driven personality, and said “There was a fairly moderate grade with a few rocky patches, but I kept up a good steady pace climbing up here.”
+The prior evening, I had asked the section hiker how the hike down to the road would be the following day.
+He was obviously in good shape with a somewhat driven personality and said, “There was a fairly moderate grade with a few rocky patches, but I kept up a good steady pace climbing up here.”

-I was headed for town, and visions of food blocked out most thoughts of immediate difficulties.
+I was headed for town, and visions of food blocked most thoughts of immediate difficulties.